tsedio/tsed/docs/docs/cache.md

 await this.cache.set('key', 'value');
 ```

-The default expiration time of the cache depend on the configured ttl on Server configuration level.
+The default expiration time of the cache depends on the configured TTL on Server configuration level.

 You can manually specify a TTL (expiration time) for this specific key, as follows: